-Investment of the assets of the Company must comply with the FCA Regulations and its investment objective and policy.
+Investment of the assets of the Company must comply with the FCA Regulations and its own investment objective and policy.
 Details of the investment objective and policy are set out overleaf together with other information including available share classes, charges, minimum investment levels and distribution dates.
-A detailed statement of the investment and borrowing restrictions applicable to the Company is contained in Appendix II.
-Lists of the eligible securities and derivatives markets on which the Company may invest are contained in Appendices IV and V. A list of the locations of the establishment of any second schemes which the Company may invest in from time to time is shown in Appendix X.
+A detailed statement of the investment and borrowing restrictions applicable to the Company is contained in Appendix 2.
+Lists of the eligible securities and derivatives markets on which the Company may invest are contained in Appendix 4 and Appendix 5.
+A list of the locations of the establishment of any second schemes which the Company may invest in from time to time is shown in Appendix 10.